Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

-For strawberry slip prediction, the harvesting time for strawberries with normal status was 1.03 $\pm$ 0.00 s.
-For strawberry slipping that triggered re-inflating and re-snap off, the execution time was 1.81 $\pm$ 0.07 s.
-For slipped, the total time was 1.44 $\pm$ 0.07 s.
-It should be noted that the time recorded for the confirmed slippage state includes the duration of re-inflation and re-bending attempts, followed by the final detachment of the strawberry.
-During the snap-off stage, if the strawberry was detected to be slipping, the completion time for secondary inflation, grasping signal generation, and manipulator response was 1.81 $\pm$ 0.07 s.
-When the strawberry had already slipped off, the manipulator response time decreased to 1.44 $\pm$ 0.07 s.
-With early termination enabled, the total execution time of the harvesting cycle was reduced to 7.08 $\pm$ 0.10 s.
-Compared with the original cycle time of 11.21 $\pm$ 0.15 s, the proposed strategy reduced the harvesting cycle time by approximately 4 s.
-The picking cycle time increased to 12.51 $\pm$ 0.09 s after integrating relative error compensation for grasping and slip prediction, compared with the original cycle time of 11.21 $\pm$ 0.15 s, representing an increase of approximately 1.3 s.
+In Table \ref{tab:slipped-time}, without strawberry slippage prediction, the time spent on the snap-off stage was $0.63 \pm 0.00$ s.
+For strawberry slipping that triggered re-inflating and re-snap off, the execution time for successfully harvested strawberries was 1.26 $\pm$ 0.25 s.
+During a secondary snap-off attempt, the re-inflation and snap-off motions were identical to the original ones.
+Compared to the original snap-off stage, predicting slipping state increased the average execution time by 0.63 s during the snap-off.
+In other words, this 0.63 s increment represented the combined duration of waiting for the slipping signal and executing the gripper's retraction.
+For slipped, the total execution time was $0.87 \pm 0.15$ s during snap-stage.
+This duration represented the scenario where a strawberry slipping and ultimately slipped again despite a secondary re-inflation and snap-off attempt.
+When the early abort strategy was triggered due to strawberry slipped, the total execution time of the harvesting cycle was reduced to 6.47 $\pm$ 0.23 s.
+Compared with the original cycle time of 10.81 $\pm$ 0.39 s, the slipped abort strategy reduced the harvesting cycle time by approximately 4 s.
+The picking cycle time increased to 11.88 $\pm$ 0.34 s after integrating relative error compensation and a secondary snap-off, compared with the original cycle time, representing an increase of approximately 1 s.